5 min read

 Why IP Reputation Isn't Enough

-The rise of sophisticated proxy services has fundamentally changed the game.
-Attackers now have easy access to vast networks of residential, mobile, and rotating datacenter proxies.
+The rise of sophisticated proxy services has changed the model.
+Attackers now have easy access to vast networks of residential, mobile, and rotating data centre proxies.
 These services allow them to distribute their attack traffic across thousands or even millions of seemingly legitimate IP addresses, making it impossible to maintain an effective blocklist.
 An IP that sends a malicious request one moment could be used by a legitimate customer the next.

 Unmasking the Attacker's Tools with Network Fingerprinting

-This is where the power of network fingerprinting comes in as a formidable zero-day defense.
+This is where network fingerprinting becomes useful as a zero-day defence.
 Fingerprinting in cybersecurity refers to methods used to identify the unique characteristics of devices, software, or users.
-It allows for the identification and categorization of operating systems and software based on their distinct signatures in network communications.
+It allows for the identification and categorisation of operating systems and software based on their distinct signatures in network communications.

-Peakhour utilizes several passive fingerprinting techniques to achieve this:
+Peakhour uses several passive fingerprinting techniques to do this:

 TCP Fingerprinting